BYLAWS OF THE NATIONAL ASSOCIATION OF SCHOOL RESOURCES OFFICERS, INC.

 Section 5.08 Election, Designation and Term of Office:

-(a) All Officers shall be elected by the Regular Members prior to an annual meeting.
+- All Officers shall be elected by the Regular Members in good standing prior to an annual meeting.
 Officers and Directors shall hold office until the expiration of their term of office.
 The office of president (“President”) and 1stvice-president (“1st Vice President”) of NASRO shall be filled by progression of the chair of office by succession.
 Each term of office, whether by election or succession, shall be for two (2) years.
 The offices of secretary (“Secretary”) and treasurer (“Treasurer”) shall be by election.
 The offices of 2nd Vice President and the Treasurer shall be elected on even numbered years; and the office of Secretary shall be elected on odd numbered years.
-The President may not seek, or be appointed to, an officer position in the Association for a period of four (4) years after serving as President.
+The President may not seek, or be appointed to, an officer position in the Association for a period of four (4) years after serving as Past President.

 - Regional Directors shall be elected by the Regular Members in good standing residing in the region and that Regional Director must be a sworn law/commissioned enforcement officer and employed/appointed in the region when elected and throughout their term.
 Regional Directors will be elected for a three (3) year term or until their successor is elected or appointed.
 Any Regional Director may seek an office in NASRO provided the requirements of the bylaws are met.

 - In order to be eligible to hold office as an Officer or Regional Director, an individual must be a Regular Member employed or appointed as a School Resource Officer (or substantially similar position) or a SRO supervisor.
 In the event the individual ceases to be employed or appointed as a School Resource Officer (or substantially similar position) or a SRO supervisor, the individual shall promptly notify the President of his or her status.

-- In addition, to be eligible to hold office as a Regional Director a person shall have been an Active Member for a minimum period of one (1) year and shall have successfully completed the NASRO Basic SRO course prior to being eligible for elective or appointed office.
+- In addition, to be eligible to hold office as an Officer or Regional Director, a person shall have been an active Regular Member in good standing for a minimum period of one (1) year and shall have successfully completed the NASRO Basic SRO course prior to being eligible for elective or appointed office.